Google-Play-Protect-Bypass/Google-Play-Protect-Bypass/README.md

 # Bypass Google Play Protect (virus scan bypass)

 If Google Play Protect is blocking your app, you're not alone.
-Security scans are great for protecting users, but they can sometimes create unnecessary roadblocks.
+Security scans can sometimes create unnecessary roadblocks for certain types of awesome software.
 We get it—and we've got a solution for you.

 > ![](assets/detected.png)